Effective Date: this notice was last amended on 21 November 2023

-This Privacy Notice explains how and why Human Cell Atlas collects and processes your personal data when you access our website or access data from the Human Cell Atlas Data Coordination Platform or Portal (the “HCA Data Platform”).
+This Privacy Notice explains how and why Human Cell Atlas collects and processes your personal data when you access our website or access data from the Human Cell Atlas Data Portal (the “HCA Data Portal”).
 It also describes your data protection rights, including a right to object to some of the processing which Human Cell Atlas carries out.
 More information about your rights, and how to exercise them, is set out in the “What rights do I have?” section.

 If you think data about you has been included within the Human Cell Atlas research resource, please read the Privacy Notice for Donors here.

 The controller for the Human Cell Atlas is: